Income advantage of corporate bonds

 TDs and bonds or XTBs are different in many ways, but also share some common features.
 They all belong in the fixed income asset class sitting next to each other on the risk-return spectrum.

 Bonds and XTBs deliver an uplift in returns for the added risk of lending your money to an ASX100 company versus a bank.
-The uplift in returns can be significant on a relative basis, particularly for savers who rely on their savings income.
+The uplift in returns can be significant on a relative basis, particularly for savers who rely on the income from their investments.

 In the defensive part of your portfolio, it is worth considering the income advantage XTBs can provide alongside TDs.